If you only have a short amount of time, these are the best things to do in Maui. You won’t want to miss any of them.

-Named for the mythological demi-god of Polynesia who is said to have raised the heavens, snared the sun and discovered fire, Maui is the second most populated and the second largest in the Hawaiian Island Chain.
+Named for the mythological demi-god of Polynesia who is said to have raised the heavens, snared the sun and discovered fire, the island of Maui is the second most populated and the second largest in the Hawaiian Island Chain.

 Ruled by several chiefs since 700 AD and conquered by Kamehameha the Great in the 1700’s, Maui has been the capital of the Hawaiian Kingdom.